mit-ll-ai-technology/maite/docs/source/how_to/wrap_image_classification_model.rst

 ====================================

 With our model output defined, we will now define the model itself.
-Image classification must implement the :class:`~jatic-toolbox.protocols.ImageClassifier` protocol.
+Image classification must implement the :class:`~maite.protocols.ImageClassifier` protocol.
-That is, it must be a callable function that take in a data object that supports the :class:`~jatic_toolbox.protocols.SupportsArray` protocol while also implementing the `get_labels` method.
+That is, it must be a callable function that take in a data object that supports the :class:`~maite.protocols.SupportsArray` protocol while also implementing the `get_labels` method.
 This ``__call__`` function will process images through the model, outputting predictions on that data.
 In our case, it will output logits.
 The ``get_labels`` method returns strings associated with each class that can be output, giving themselves